justb3a/processwire-feedback/README.md

 ```

 Then copy `behat.yml.example` and rename it to `behat.yml`.
-Now edit the copied file and replace everything below `FeatureContext` and `BasichttpContext`:
+Now edit the copied file and replace everything below `AuthenticationContext`:

 1. the baseurl containing `http[s]`
 2. valid apiKey